ashafaei/OD-test/README.md

 # Publication Information
 This repository accompanies the paper:

 - A. Shafaei, J. J. Little, Mark Schmidt.
-A Less Biased Evaluation of OOD Sample Detectors. in _BMVC_ 2019.
+A Less Biased Evaluation of Out-of-distribution Sample Detectors. in _BMVC_ 2019.
 - "Does Your Model Know the Digit 6 Is Not a Cat?
 A Less Biased Evaluation of Outlier Detectors." [[ArXiv](https://arxiv.org/abs/1809.04729)].

 Keywords: out-of-distribution sample detection, outlier detection, anomaly detection, deep neural networks.